steqeq/0000/docs/contribute/contributing.md

   need to modify content located in this file:
   `https://github.com/ROCm/ROCm/blob/develop/docs/contribute/contributing.md`

-2. Fork the repository.
+2. (optional, but recommended) Fork the repository.

-3. Clone the repository locally and add your fork.
+3. Clone the repository locally and (optionally) add your fork.
 Select the green 'Code' button and copy the URL (e.g., `git@github.com:ROCm/ROCm.git`).

-4. From your terminal, run:
+   * From your terminal, run:

       ```bash
       git clone git@github.com:ROCm/ROCm.git
       ```

-5. Add your fork to this local copy of the repository.
+   * Add your fork to this local copy of the repository.
 Run:

       ```bash
       git add remote <name-of-my-fork> <git@github.com:my-username/ROCm.git>
       ```

       To get the URL of your fork, go to your GitHub profile, select the fork and click the green 'Code' button (the same process you followed to get the main GitHub repository URL).

-6. Check out the **develop** branch and run 'git pull' (and/or 'git pull origin develop' to ensure your local version has the most recent content.
+4. Check out the **develop** branch and run 'git pull' (and/or 'git pull origin develop' to ensure your local version has the most recent content.

-7. Create a new branch.
+5. Create a new branch.

     ```bash
     git checkout -b my-new-branch
     ```

-8. Make your changes locally using your preferred code editor.
+6. Make your changes locally using your preferred code editor.
 If you're editing documentation, follow the guidelines listed on the
   [documentation structure](./doc-structure.md) page.

-9. (optional) We recommend running a local test build to ensure the content looks the way you expect.
+7. (optional) We recommend running a local test build to ensure the content looks the way you expect.

     In your terminal, run: